Supersensitive phase estimation by thermal light in a Kerr-nonlinear interferometric setup: Scenario and analysis principles

-In an MZI with SK and $\chi=\pi/2$, for number state input $\ket{n,0}$, we have $\langle \Pi_{out} \rangle=\sin n\phi$ [see SI], which gives $\Delta\phi=1/n$ (Heisenberg scaling).
+which yields at the output of the microscope $\langle \Pi_{out} \rangle=\sin n\phi$ [see Appendix \ref{A}] and $\Delta\phi=1/n$ (Heisenberg scaling)}.
 One owes this supersensitive phase resolution to the fact that a number state is transformed after the second beam splitter/merger in Fig. \ref{SetupParityDetect}(a) into a state akin to a N00N state.
-Accordingly, an input thermal state is then transformed into a mixture of N00N states corresponding to all $n$, which yields
+Accordingly, an input thermal state is transformed by the nonlinear filter into a mixture of N00N states spanned by all $n$ which yields